genchau/how-to-and-walk-throughs/2018-05-17_restaurant-project_on_phone.md

 It be nice to be able to get this on a public server so it can be served from the cloud.

 #### Other comments:
+Troubleshooting tip.
+Might need to unregister service worker and delete cache if changes were made to source code.